ImpostorKeanu/sec-vault-gen/README.md

 Quickly parse, format, and output common frameworks/content for [Obsidian.md](https://obsidian.md).

+There is a strong focus on MITRE ATT&CK because it provides a solid and generally accepted framework that can be used to bind notes to.

-I ripped this out in 1-2 days so it's at minimum viable product at the moment.
+I ripped this out in 1-2 days so it's only at minimum viable product.

 # Quickstart